SCP002/m3u_merge_astra/README.md

     > To be able to remove dulticated inputs per stream by specific conditions, for example by host name.

   * `remove_dead_inputs`
-    Remove inputs of astra streams which do not respond?
+    Remove inputs of astra streams which do not respond or give invalid response?
+    Supports HTTP(S), enable `use_analyzer` option for more.
+    It has priority over `disable_dead_inputs`.

+  * `disable_dead_inputs`
+    Disable inputs of astra streams which do not respond or give invalid response?
     Supports HTTP(S), enable `use_analyzer` option for more.

   * `dead_inputs_check_blacklist`